Krato/resource-generator-docs/docs/1.0/installation.md

 :::

-Require this package (`cloudtudio/nova-generator`) in the `composer.json` of your Laravel project or run the following command in your console:
+Require this package (`composer require cloudstudio/resource-generator`) in the `composer.json` of your Laravel project or run the following command in your console:

 ```
-composer require cloudtudio/nova-generator
+composer require cloudstudio/resource-generator
 ```

 Next up, you must register the tool with Nova.
 This is typically done in the `tools` method of the `NovaServiceProvider`.